-- his department managers to schedule and assign jobs to their crews
+- department managers to schedule and assign jobs to their crews.

-- all the crew members to know what jobs they’ve been allocated and where they are.
-They also need to have access to all relevant information about the job while on the road
+- crew members to know what jobs they’ve been given and where they are.

-- the senior management to have oversight on the entire operation
+- senior management to have oversight of the entire operation.

 The needs of the department managers

 James is the manager of the concrete crew.

 To manage his crew, here’s what James needs:

 - to assign his team to different jobs.

 - to attach relevant images, files, and documents to each assigned job.